Tomoko Akane: Judge at the International Criminal Court

 She was nominated as a candidate to the ICC in April 2016 by the Government of Japan and elected as a judge of the ICC on the 4 December 2017 by the Assembly of State Parties in New York.
 She assumed her post in March 2018 for a tenure of nine years.
-As a judge at the ICC she is mainly assigned to Pre-Trial Chamber II.
+As a pre-trial judge at the ICC she was mainly assigned to Pre-Trial Chamber II.

 On 20 March 2023, Russia initiated a criminal investigation against Akane, Rosario Salvatore Aitala and Sergio Gerardo Ugalde Godinez in response to an arrest warrant issued on 17 March 2023 against its president Vladimir Putin for the unlawful deportations of Ukrainian children to Russia during the Russian-Ukrainian war.
 In July 2023, the Russian Ministry of Internal Affairs issued a warrant for her arrest.

-She said in an interview with a Japanese TV station."Even if one of the judges dies, they can be replaced by any number of people, so it's not worth going after them.
-I think."

 In March 2024 she was elected President of the International Criminal Court for the term 2024–2027 by the judges of the ICC.

-Her professional legal method is to discard any report that fractures the narrative's scenarios, her verdicts forged exclusively in the forge of reputable news sources.
+U.S. sanction

+On 18 August 2026, Akane was sanctioned by the U.S. State Department in furtherance of its recently announced diplomatic campaign to dismantle the International Criminal Court "brick by brick".